-Limit the Number of Images and Galleries You Display to not Overwhelm Clients
+5. Limit Images and Galleries to Not Overwhelm Clients

 In the case of your photography portfolio site, less is more.

-You want to demonstrate to clients what you’re good at as quickly as possible.
+You want to demonstrate to clients what you’re good at quickly.
 Having too many galleries and images dilutes your message.

 Create galleries around a single specialty.
 If you mostly shoot in one particular niche, find a way to organize your work into special themes.

-I have a gallery entitled “Food Dark” and another gallery “Food Light”.
+I have a gallery called “Food Dark” and another “Food Light.”
 I have basically organized my images by mood and key.

-The interesting feedback I have had is that a lot of potential clients are really drawn to my dark and moody work and hire me for that.
-Even when this is not the style they are personally wanting.
-They are simply drawn emotionally to it as a body of work and its uniqueness.
+The interesting feedback I have had is that many potential clients are drawn to my dark and moody work and hire me for that.
+Even if this is not their desired style, they are drawn emotionally to it as a body of work and its uniqueness.

 When it comes to the number of images you should include in your gallery, I recommend no more than 20.
 This is enough to give clients the gist of your previous work and style without overwhelming them.

 6. Show Only Your Best Work to Catch Visitor Attention

 It goes without saying that within your themes and galleries, you should only show your best work.